Thursday, November 16, 2023

 It is listening in the long view, with a basic understanding that the band’s music only significantly changes when the body gives out; otherwise, that music represents one long discourse, all of it intrinsically valuable.

 If you enjoy Garcia's music from his final years, then surely this must be true for you, whether you think of it this way or not.
-It is certainly true for me, but not for reasons of nostalgia or relativism ("Jerry sounds pretty good... for a guy who could barely keep his head up and was near the end").
-There are things I hear Jerry play in 1993 that hold up as being as powerful as anything he did, although very different from his work as a younger man.
-In 1993, Garcia's best potential, as Ratliff would put it, wasn't the same potential as 1973 or 1983.
-Assessing the work of artists who rely on technical ability (ie musicians) as they age can be challenging, given that our terms of engagement with their work often focuses on innovation or "development" rather than consolidation and refinement.
+It is certainly true for me, but not for reasons of "I was there!" nostalgia or relativism ("I guess Jerry sounds pretty good... for a guy who could barely keep his head up and was near the end").
+There are things I hear Jerry play in 1993 that hold up as being as powerful as anything he ever did, although very different from his work as a younger man.
+In 1993, Garcia's best potential, as Ratliff would put it, was not the same potential as 1973 or 1983.
+Assessing the work of artists who rely on technical ability (like musicians) as they age can be challenging, given that our terms of engagement with their work often focuses on innovation or "development" rather than consolidation and refinement.
 Jazz critic Stanley Crouch argues this about Louis Armstrong:

-As maturity increases the speed of perception and experience becomes denser, fewer details are needed to recognize essential meanings.
+As maturity increases, the speed of perception and experience becomes denser, fewer details are needed to recognize essential meanings.
 While the younger person is still contemplating, the old master has moved on to the next point, digesting through the shorthand made possible by the passage of many moons.
 In art, that law allows the individual gesture to take on greater resonance.
 The best of Louis Armstrong's work after fifty proves that his expressive ideas didn't reach their peak until he was nearly sixty.
 (Crouch, Considering Genius)

 So: Nov 7, 1993 at the newly rechristened USAir Arena (formerly the Capitol Centre) of Landover, MD.
-The JGB's final east coast tour, very close to the surprising end of the great David Kemper era, but traveling in fine style nevertheless.
+The JGB's final east coast tour, very close to the abrupt end of the great David Kemper era, but traveling in fine style nevertheless.
 From what I understand, this particular venue was known then for its particularly tough security, and the two circulating audience tapes both suffer from that.
-I personally prefer the earlier unknown Schoeps source which to my ears is slightly more palatable than this tape made by the usually reliable Clay Brennecke (no fault of his own; he gets busted early on, sounds like he bribes his way out of a pickle, and gets the rest of the show, albeit with a bit more discretion, I'm sure)
+I personally prefer the earlier unknown Schoeps source which to my ears is slightly more palatable than the tape made by the usually reliable Clay Brennecke (no fault of his own; he gets busted early on, sounds like he bribes his way out of a pickle, and gets the rest of the show, albeit with a bit more discretion, I'm sure)

 • Everybody Needs Somebody to Love.
 I have more to say in general about Garcia's stripped-down arrangement of this already simple song (all good things), but by fall 93 it had turned into a behemoth, a slow-rolling tribal stomp, and a thing of glory.
-This is not quiet the best that it got -- I would nominate 11/3/93 for that (another post) -- but this is pretty damn near the top.
+This is not quite the best that it got -- at the moment, I would nominate 11/3/93 for that (another post) -- but this is pretty damn near the top.
 14 1/2 minutes of a giant ball of energy just rolling around and around and around the stadium.

 • The second set opens with another all-timer: show me a better The Way You Do the Things You Do.
 Another tune that warrants a more in-depth look sometime, it was performed in a straightforward Motown-goes-barband style for eight years, left the repertoire for six, then reappeared in 1990 with a reggae-ish sway, courtesy of Jahn Kahn's most memorable bassline and a gently spacey groove.
 The end jam would swell and occasionally became ground for some inspiration to blossom, and this version is the epitome of that (although see also 11/18/93 for a sprawling 20+ version that is also a treasure).
 Jerry grooves along, slides into some jazzy comping for a minute and a half, but never fully cedes to Melvin Seals.
-Instead, he builds tension by playing not much but teasingly just enough, finally eases back into more proper lead guitar, but the focus seems more rhythmic than melodic, and then finally lets all the tension boil over (@12:35ish) with some climactic fanning for about 40 seconds.
+Instead, he builds tension by playing not much but teasingly just enough, finally eases back into more proper lead guitar, but the focus seems more rhythmic than melodic, and then finally lets all that tension boil over (@12:35ish) with some climactic fanning for about 40 seconds.
 This will be a very nice surprise if you primarily associate this tune with a few jammy minutes of light, bubbly grooviness.

 • Money Honey.
 Not quite a rarity, but not a setlist staple either, and my hunch is that it was generally a good sign when Jerry felt like belting this one out.
 Again, not perfect lyrically, but he delivers a few choruses of divebomb blues with his claws out.